Erratum to "Higher order scrambled digital nets achieve the optimal rate of the root mean square error for smooth integrands": Proof of Lemma Proof of Lemma 9

 The following lemma relates the function $\delta_{\bsk}$ to the divided differences introduced above. \begin{lemma} Let $\bsell$, $\bsa$, $\bse$, $\bsq$, $K$ and $K_1,\ldots, K_s$ be defined as above.
-For $\bst \in \mathscr{D}_d([\bsa b^{-\bsell}, (\bsa+\bsone) b^{-\bsell}))$ we have
+For $\bst\in\mathscr{D}_d([\bsa b^{-\bsell}, (\bsa+\bsone) b^{-\bsell}))$ we have

-where $\boldsymbol{\alpha}=(\alpha_1,\ldots, \alpha_s)$ with $\alpha_i = \min(|K_i|,\alpha)$, and the supremum is taken over all $\bst^\prime \in \mathscr{D}_d([\bsa b^{-\bsell}, (\bsa+\bsone) b^{-\bsell}))$ and $\bsz_i =(z_{i,1},\ldots, z_{i,\alpha_i})$ with $z_{i,r_i}= \tau_{i,r_i} b^{-d (l_i-1)-r_i}$ where $\tau_{i,r_i} \in \{1-b,\ldots, b-1\} \setminus \{0\}$ for $1 \le r_i \le |K_i|$ and $1 \le i \le s$ and such that all the points at which $f$ is evaluated in $\Delta_{\boldsymbol{\alpha}}(\bst^\prime; \bsz_1,\ldots, \bsz_s)$ are in $\mathscr{D}_{\boldsymbol{\alpha}}([\bsq b^{-\bsell+\bsone_K}, (\bsq + \bsone) b^{-\bsell+\bsone_K}))$.
-Furthermore, we may assume that $|z_{i,1}| < |z_{i,2}| < \cdots < |z_{i,|K_i|}|$ for $1 \le i \le s$. \end{lemma}
+where $\bolds{\alpha}=(\alpha_1,\ldots, \alpha_s)$ with $\alpha_i = \min(|K_i|,\alpha)$, and the supremum is taken over all $\bst^\prime\in\mathscr{D}_d([\bsa b^{-\bsell}, (\bsa+\bsone) b^{-\bsell}))$ and $\bsz_i =(z_{i,1},\ldots, z_{i,\alpha_i})$ with $z_{i,r_i}= \tau_{i,r_i} b^{-d (l_i-1)-r_i}$ where $\tau_{i,r_i} \in\{1-b,\ldots, b-1\} \setminus\{0\}$ for $1 \le r_i \le|K_i|$ and $1 \le i \le s$ and such that all the points at which $f$ is evaluated in $\Delta_{\bolds{\alpha}}(\bst^\prime; \bsz_1,\ldots, \bsz_s)$ are in $\mathscr{D}_{\bolds{\alpha}}([\bsq b^{-\bsell+\bsone_K}, (\bsq+ \bsone) b^{-\bsell+\bsone_K}))$.
+Furthermore, we may assume that $|z_{i,1}| < |z_{i,2}| < \cdots< |z_{i,|K_i|}|$ for $1 \le i \le s$.\vadjust{\goodbreak} \end{lemma}

-\begin{proof} We show that $\delta_{\bsk^\ast}(\bst)$ can be written as divided differences.
+\begin{pf} We show that $\delta_{\bsk^\ast}(\bst)$ can be written as divided differences.
 Since the divided difference operators are applied to each coordinate separately, it suffices to show the result for $s=1$.
-In this case we have
+In this case, we have

-where now $K = \{ i\in \{1,\ldots, d\}: l_i > 0\}$.
+where now $K = \{ i\in\{1,\ldots, d\}\dvtx l_i > 0\}$.